GCSE Mathematics: Geometry

 Properties of 2D Shapes

-In GCSE Geometry, students learn about various 2D shapes such as:
+In GCSE Geometry, students explore various 2D shapes including:

 Properties of 3D Shapes

-Students also study 3D shapes including cubes, cuboids, spheres, cylinders, and cones.
-Key concepts include:
+Students also examine 3D shapes such as cubes, spheres, cylinders, and pyramids.
+Key aspects include:

 Angles